History of The Armory

 New Haven Has Armory Dedication

-New Haven holds a dedication ceremony for its old Armory on Meadow Street, which had served as the home of the Connecticut National Guard for 50 years, as military organizations evacuate the old Armory and take possession of the new Armory on Goffe Street, involving parades, flag ceremonies, and a banquet at Hotel Taft attended by Governor Trumbull and various civic and military leaders.
+New Haven holds a dedication ceremony for its old Armory on Meadow Street, which had served as the home of the CT National Guard for 50 years, as military organizations evacuate the old Armory and take possession of the new Armory on Goffe Street.